-Please find the link to National Careers Week 1-6 March at the bottom of this page.
+Please find the links to the Year 11 Somerset Works Programme at the bottom of this page.

 The vision for careers education at Huish Episcopi is to help individual students investigate opportunities and choices that will enable them to make the next steps on their own path.